cuspymd/hoipoi-capsule-mod/README.md

    - The structure will be placed at the clicked location
    - The capsule will become empty after deployment

+### Hold-based Selection (Phase 2 - Coming Soon)

+1. **Dynamic Area Selection**:
+   - Hold right-click with a capsule to activate selection mode
+   - A preview region appears in front of you based on capsule size
+   - Move your mouse to adjust the region position in real-time
+   - Use mouse wheel to adjust distance (3-10 blocks)
+   - Release right-click to capture the structure instantly
+2. **Smart Features**:
+   - Automatic terrain collision adjustment
+   - Visual feedback with transparent preview boxes
+   - Minimum hold time to prevent accidental captures

 ### Tips
 - Capsules show structure information in their tooltip
 - Block entities (chests, signs, etc.) are preserved during capture/deployment
 - Only non-air blocks are captured to save space
+- Different capsule types will have different capture sizes (Phase 3)
+- Hold-based selection provides much more intuitive control (Phase 2)

 ## Development